cyyynthia/vite-plugin-magical-svg/README.md

 </svg>
 ```

+### Tree-shaking
+If you import an icon but end up not using it, the icon will not be included in the final sprites.
+If tree-shaking has
+been disabled in your config, then all imported icons will be included regardless if they've been used or not.

 ### `exports` note
 This plugin **does not** respect the `exports` field when importing svg files from third-party packages such as
 `simple-icons`, which do not expose them.